Print | Font Size Change Font Size

 How the matching system works:

-1) Physicians log in, the number of patients seeking treatment in range of your practice location will be displayed.
+1) After receiving a new patient alert email, physicians log in, the number of patients seeking treatment in range of the practice location will be displayed.
+Click "view patients".

-2) Select patients that best fit your expertise and experience, by clicking on the "select" button.
+2) Select patients that best fit your expertise and experience, by clicking on the "email" button.

-3) Once you have selected patients, click the"Email selected patients" link.
-That will bring you to the last step.
-Patients receive an email instructing them to call your office to further discuss the possibility of treatment.
-It is then up to the patient to contact you.
+3) That will bring you to the last step, to send the email to the patient.
+Patients receive your email instructing them to call your office to further discuss the possibility of treatment.
+It is then up to the patient to contact you by phone.
 You may add to or change the outgoing message.
 Your email address is not given to the patient, or anyone else.
 Patients cannot email you through the matching system.

 Go to Patient Matching System now to log in and try it ......or,